nextflow-io/nextflow/docs/tracing.rst

 -----

 Finally the `Tasks` section lists all executed tasks reporting for each of them, the status, the actual command script and many other runtime information.
-You can see an example below.
+You can see an example below:

 .. image:: images/report-tasks-min.png